Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Airless Sprayer vs HVLP

-In terms of the finish, this primer levels over the surface really nice as it's sprayed on, regardless of the sprayer being used.
-It levels a lot better than oil primer does, producing a nicer looking base coat.
-This enhances the look of your painted finish at the end.
-I spray and store cabinet doors horizontally.
+In terms of the finish, this primer levels over the surface really nice when it's sprayed on.
+The leveling is a lot better than oil primer and produces a nicer looking base coat to enhance the look of your painted finish at the end.
+I spray and store cabinet doors horizontally on racks.
 You have to be careful not to spray heavy on the door edges, or the primer will drip.

 Using an HVLP sprayer to spray the primer onto the wall cabinets produces much less over-spray than an airless.
 You still need to mask everything in the kitchen very carefully before spraying, regardless of the sprayer being used.